ropensci-archive/roweb2/content/technotes/2019-09-27-imaging-stack.md

 ![channels](http://jeroen.github.io/images/channels.png)

-These images show the values of the R, G, and B channels respectively.
+These images show the values of the R, G, and B channels respectively, mapped onto grayscale.
 Now we manipulate a single channel, and then combine the image back into the original format.
 Here we turn the Green channel upside-down:

 ```r
 channels[2] <- image_flip(channels[2])